ChibiOS/ChibiOS/testex/STM32/STM32F4xx/SPI-LIS302DL/readme.txt

 ** TARGET **

-The demo runs on an STM32F407 Discovery board rev MB997B.
+The demo runs on an STM32F407 Discovery board REV B or previous.

 ** The Demo **

-The demo flashes the board LED using a thread, read data from LIS302DL printing it on a BaseSequentialStream (SDU1, mapped on USB virtual COM port).
+The application demonstrates the use of the STM32F4xx SPI driver in order to acquire data from LIS302L using ChibiOS/EX.

+** Board Setup **

+None required.

 ** Build Procedure **